berthy456/Alphabet-Learning-3D-print/README.md

 This is a work in progress, maybe the design will evolve and i will add colors.

-Based on the beautifull Infini font by Sandrine Nugue for the CNAP.
+Based on the beautiful Infini font by Sandrine Nugue for the CNAP.

 https://www.sandrinenugue.com/